luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-that you have that's it end of story but if you want to create a special breakfast meal you're gonna develop a cereal and you're gonna say this is special breakfast food almost sounds like dog food right create this food for the dogs now you got a special food for breakfast you
+that you have that's it end of story but if you want to create a special breakfast meal you're going to develop a cereal and you're going to say this is special breakfast food almost sounds like dog food right create this food for the dogs now you got a special food for breakfast you